High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Implementation

 The observation that any diagram vanishes if one of its necessary frequency arguments is taken to infinity allows us to select the different diagrammatic contributions by taking the corresponding limits in the frequency domain, i.e.

 where $r \in \{ pp, ph, \xph\}$.
-We stress again the fact that, by taking limits in the frequency domain, we find alongside the reduced frequency dependence also a reduced momentum dependence.
+We recall again that for a local interaction $U$, by taking limits in the frequency domain, we find alongside the reduced frequency dependence also a reduced momentum dependence.
 The remaining diagrammatic class 3 introduced in Sec.~\ref{sec:param}, or rest function $\R$, which requires the full dependence on all arguments, can then be acquired by inverting \ceq{phi_decomp}

 One advantage of performing this limiting procedure based on the reducible vertex, is that \ceq{limit_phi_1} holds equally if $|\nu|$ and $|\nu'|$ are taken to infinity at the same time, i.e.

 This property allows for a simplified scanning procedure to numerically extract asymptotic functions, which, depending on the frequency ranges and parameters, provide a good approximation.